noviscient/Factsheet-Wiki/README.md

 1. $N$: The total number of months the strategy has been active
 2. $R_n$: The percentage returns of the strategy for the $n^{th}$ month
 3. `monthly_rets`: pd.Series type which represents all the months and its respective returns for each month

 ## Performance Metrics <a id="section2"></a>
 **Description:**
-The below metrics are used to evaluate and analyze the performance of the strategy over a specific period of time
+The below metrics are used to evaluate and analyze the performance of the strategy/product over a specific period of time
 **Diagram:**
 ![image](https://github.com/gabrielyong4/Analytics-Project/assets/114644478/cfabcee2-7fee-4b29-94bc-5af895aa99a0)
-**Location within Factsheet**: Page 1, top left hand side
+**Factsheet Location**: Page 1, top left hand side
 <details>
   <summary>
       <a id="section2.1"> 1 Yr </a>
   </summary>

   ### Description
-  Percentage return from the past 12 months
+  Percentage return of the strategy/product over the last 6 months
   ### Formula(words)
   $\ \text{1 Yr} = [(1 + R_{N})(1 + R_{N-1})...(1 + R_{N-11})]-1 $
   ### Formula(code)